-Equipment Demonstrations (Demos) take place on Sunday at 9:30 at Northland and Pine Pointe Village boating areas.
+For new campers, Equipment Demonstrations (Demos) will take place on Sunday morning at Burntside Stage.
 Attendance is required.
 If you would like to use our equipment, please attend the orientation.
+For returning campers a link to a demo video will be sent out prior to your arrival at camp.
 At Monday age-groups for children, staff explains du Nord traditions and guidelines and offer age-appropriate demonstrations.

-Staff will explain in detail, program options and camp operational procedures at the Camp du Nord All Camp Welcome and Orientation on Sunday at 3:30 p.m. at Burntside Stage.
+Staff will explain in detail, program options and camp operational procedures at the Camp du Nord All Camp Welcome and Orientation on Sunday afternoon at Burntside Stage.